tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 simplified, efficient way to deliver a decided block to the Application. -->

 We plan to extend this to allow applications to intervene at the moment a (precommit) vote is sent/received.
-The applications could then require their validators to more than just validate blocks through the `ExtendVote` and `VerifyVoteExtension` methods.
+The applications could then require their validators to do more than just validating blocks through the `ExtendVote` and `VerifyVoteExtension` methods.

 ## Method overview